Search underway for missing man in Kaimai Ranges

-Five search and rescue team are looking for a man who hasn't returned from a walk in the Kaimai Ranges.
+Five search and rescue teams are looking for a man who hasn't returned from a walk in the Kaimai Ranges.

 A police spokeswoman said police received a report yesterday that 28-year-old Liam Mcpherson had gone for a walk on or near Te Aroha mountain and not returned.